fratambot/library-packaging/README.md

 python my_script.py
 ```

-To uninstall the package, you simply run the command:
+You can uninstall the package as any other python package with the command:
 ```
 conda remove my_package
 ```